status-im/discover-dapps/DAppStoreSpecification.md

 ## Specification

-#### Constructor
-Instantiates the MiniMe (or EIP20) interface so that the contract can receive and send tokens as necessary.

 #### Constants
 1. `uint total` - total SNT in circulation.
 2. `uint ceiling` - most influential parameter for [_shape_ of curves](https://beta.observablehq.com/@andytudhope/dapp-store-snt-curation-mechanism).